telepresenceio/telepresence/docs/index.md

 Serving HTTP on 0.0.0.0 port 8080 ...
 ```

-At this point the code will be accessible from inside the Kubernetes cluster:
+If you leave the `telepresence` process running your code will be accessible from inside the Kubernetes cluster:

 <div class="mermaid">
 graph TD